-We’re really excited to be part of that,” stated Jana Zeller, an accomplice artist with Sandglass and Bass’ sister.
+We’re excited to be part of that,” stated Jana Zeller, an accomplice artist with Sandglass and Bass’ sister.

 Zeller stated she has been visiting the puppet show around New England and the US along with her sister for the beyond four years.
 Intended for a circle of the relative’s target market, “Punschi” is inspired by conventional German fairground performances and avenue theater.